Eddale/PersonaForge2/README.md

 You can copy it straight into ChatGPT 4 and away you go.

-Note on ChatGPT 3.5 - It seems to be struggling with superpropts like this recently.
-It can do it, you just have to work with ChatGPT more and ofter currect it for rushing ahead.
+Note on ChatGPT 3.5 - It seems to be struggling with superprompts like this recently.
+It can do it, you just have to work with ChatGPT more and often correct itfor rushing ahead.

-If you figure otu a version for 3.5 I would love to see it
+If you figure out a version for 3.5 I would love to see it

 ## Why GitHub?